 Natalia felt him lick her shoulder.
 She felt his fangs pierce her skin.
 He seemed to be moving in slow motion.
 She felt the injection of the venom, and how it seeped like a wave of heat through her body.
 He licked her shoulder again, sealing in the venom.

 His hands moved to slowly unbutton her blouse.
-As he slipped it off her, she noted the time was almost one am.
-She wished he’d speed up his slow dance of taking her clothes off.
+When he slipped it off her, she noted the time was almost one am.
+She wished he would speed up his slow dance of taking her clothes off.
 However, she breathed in his scent and waited, knowing it was only going to get better.

 He took her bra off, letting it drop to the floor, and traced her breasts with a finger.